The two main purposes of restorative yoga are to induce deep relaxation of body and mind and to prepare the body for

 Feet hip width evenly and firmly planted.
 Exhale flatten the low back and roll up from the tail bone, inhale roll down 2-3x

-Then lift the heels to slide a few blocks / bolster / brick under the pelvis to rest on.
+Then lift the heels to slide 3-4 flat yoga blocks / bolster / cushions under the pelvis to rest on, at a comfortable height.

 Inhale from diaphragm to collar bones.
 Exhale from navel down to feet.

 Lie over a bolster / rolled blankets / pile of firm cushions so the low back feel supported and comfortable (use a block / folded blanket under buttocks if the bolster is too high).
 Support the head and neck +/- eye bag or cover.

 Feet together knees apart with support under the thighs.
 Any stretch should be very mild and diminishing.

 Breathe downwards into the pelvis and feel the natural movement of the pelvic floor.
 Long exhalations

-A bolster or other matching supports on each side.
+A bolster or other matching supports on each side, if needed.

-Exhale knees to side, inhale to centre ~3x and decide how close the support needs to be.
+Exhale knees to side, inhale to centre ~3x and decide how close / high the support needs to be.

 2-3 minutes each side.